sanjay-ks23/Cross-Platform-Social-Media-Content-Scraper/README.md

 1. **Browser Automation Migration**
    - Initially used Selenium but switched to Playwright due to better performance and reliability
-   - Required significant code restructuring and adaptation to Playwright's API
+   - Required significant code restructuring and adaptation to Playwright
    - Solution: Implemented a modular design that made the transition smoother

 2. **Text Processing Issues**